SquareGPS/navixy-api/docs/backend-api/how-to/get-api-key.md

 "Hash", "Session key" or "API Key" is a randomly generated string that is used to verify and authenticate actions.
 The hash of API key must be passed in most API calls.

 !!! note "You can get an API key in the user's web interface.
-This is the recommended way."
+This is the recommended way instead of user session hash."

 To get an API key, you can create it in the user's web interface.
 If it needs to be done automatically, you must first get a user's session hash,